How can we cooperate across borders to tackle climate change?

 Call for Contributions

-Some impulses by artists, activists and researchers will warm you up.
-And the intro further below will take you deeper into the issues that we invite you to explore.
+Here are a few impulses from artists, activists and researchers to warm you up.
+The intro further below will take you deeper into the issues that we invite you to explore.

 Impulse: Abiol Lual Deng

-Many responses to climate change go hand in hand with the revitalization of the idea that "the West is the universal norm".
+Many responses to climate change go hand in hand with revitalizing the idea that "the West is the universal norm".
 How can we (in "the West") become attuned to other conversations on global warming and other forms of communal rationality that can guide us out of the climate change crisis?
 The South Sudanese-American international relations expert and humanitarian policy consultant Abiol Lual Deng is looking for answers.
 Watch her MORE WORLD video statement above.
-Read more about her views in this text here [link available soon (las)].
+Read more about her views in this text here.

 Impulse: Kat Austen